Scientific name: Pueraria montana var. lobata

 What Is It?

-This Asian native first became popular in the southern United States, where it was planted on people’s porches.
-It now is known commonly as the vine that ate the south.
-Kudzu is a perennial, trailing vine that can grow up to 1 foot a day and as long as 98 feet.
-A single root crown may produce as many as 30 vines, which become hairy and woody and expand out in all directions.
+Kudzu (Pueraria montana var. lobata) is native to Asia and became popular in the southern United States as a porch plant.
+It now is known commonly as “the vine that ate the south.”
+Kudzu grows back every year and is a long, trailing vine.
+It can grow one foot a day and each vine can reach ninety-eight feet long.
+A single root crown may produce as many as thirty vines, which quickly expand out in all directions.

 Is It Here Yet?